Two Days in Toronto: An Itinerary on How to Make the Most of 48 Hours

 Not feeling up to a day of museums and castle-style mansions?
 For those whose hearts flutter over food, you can easily switch out Day Two of museums for a foodie bonanza at the St Lawrence and Kensington Markets.

-Be sure to come with a healthy appetite as you’ll want to feast on a heaped lobster roll from Buster’s Cove or a smattering of pierogies from European Delight.
+Be sure to come with a healthy appetite.
+You’ll want to feast on a heaped lobster roll from Buster’s Cove or a smattering of pierogies from European Delight.

 Related Post: Nightlife in Toronto – 17 Amazing Things to Do After Dark

 Or, take a tour around the world when you stop for empanadas, Jamaican patties, and tacos.
-For a true culinary adventure make the pilgrimage to Rasta Pasta and let the flavors of the old country and the Caribbean dance on your tongue with their Jerk Chicken Lasagna.
+For a true culinary adventure make the pilgrimage to Rasta Pasta at 61 Kensington Ave.
+Let the flavors of the old country and the Caribbean dance on your tongue with their Jerk Chicken Lasagna.

 All Set to Conquer the Great White North?
 Let’s go!